Data Recovery After RAID Array Format on NAS QNAP Turbo Station TS-470 / TS-470 Pro: Tips for Recovery

 Yes, there have been reports of specific anti-virus software causing data loss on QNAP Turbo Station TS-470 / TS-470 Pro devices.
 One such example is the Avast antivirus software.
 In some cases, when scanning files on the NAS, Avast may incorrectly identify certain files as infected and quarantine or delete them, resulting in data loss.
 It is always recommended to carefully research and test any antivirus software before deploying it on your NAS device to avoid potential data loss issues.

-Although NAS Turbo Station TS-470 / TS-470 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-470 / TS-470 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view